chetmurthy/sandbox-public/camlp5/qast.md

 Let's first map out the plan of attack:

-1. Suppose that we already have a syntax for writing expressions and patterns over our AST type, which is processed by a PPX rewriter (or equivalent) to produce the actual OCaml expressions/patterns.

-   Then (assuming that we insert hash-consing bits in well-understood locations *in the AST type-definition*) we could instruct this rewriter to insert bits in the corresponding places in *expressions/patterns*.

-2. Suppose we have a PPX rewriter that will solve problems #A,#B from
-   above: given a "normal" type and some succinct specification of where hash-consing should be applied (or maybe better, where it should *not* be applied) it will generate the hashconsed type and all the necessary boilerplate code for constructors, as well as for memoizing functions of various (also-specified) types.

-3. Then suppose we have a PPX rewriter that, given succinct specification of two families of types, can generate a recursive-walk "map" function (in the style of `ppx_deriving.map`) from one type-family to the other.
-Where the two type-families differ, some succinct specification can be given to guide the "migration" rewriter on code to generate.

-4. Finally, for step #1, suppose that we can *generate* the rewriter that is used there, again from the type-declarations of normal and hashconsed types.
+0. Start with an AST type (or types) for our language, and a parser (in this case, written using Camlp5's grammar machinery).

+1. Add to the AST type some indications for where antiquotations may go, and modify the parser to parse these antiquotations.
+We'll call this the "normal" AST type.
+Note that this is the version *with* antiquotation markers.

+2. [`pa_ppx_hashcons`] Generate a *hashconsed version of the AST type* from the "normal" AST type.

+3. [`pa_ppx_migrate`] Generate functions back-and-forth between "normal" and "hashconsed" versions of the AST type.
+So we're hashconsing the version *with* antiquotation markers.
+We could hashcons the version without antiquotation markers, and everything here would still work out ... but it would be more complicated to explain.

+4. [`pa_ppx_q_ast`] From each of the "normal" and "hashconsed" AST types, generate functions that can take values of the type and generate OCaml code for patterns and expressions that correspond to those values.

-5. In implementing the above, we're describing complex tasks, so it's possible that when not automatically inferrable from types, the "hints" we might need to give will be complex.
+5. [`pa_ppx.deriving_plugins.params`] In implementing the above, we're describing complex tasks, so it's possible that when not automatically inferrable from types, the "hints" we might need to give will be complex.
 It would be nice if there were a way to automatically generate code to parse such specifications.
 If we were writing some other application, we might want to use `ppx_deriving.yojson` (or our equivalent, `pa_ppx.deriving_plugins.yojson`) and write our specification in JSON.
 But since we're writing a PPX rewriter, the specification will come in the payload of a PPX attribute/extension.
 Since our